Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-08-09_CreateTabbedLoginDemo/Index.md

 Security starts with design, whether architecturally or via the UI and the structure and layout must be designed and properly implemented to ensure user information is exchanged quickly and securely.

-## Step One - Setup

-### Outline of the page
+## Creating the login page

 The page is structured by using [Blazorise Tabs](docs/components/tab) to have both the login and registration form on the same page.
-That way, both new and existing users can be onboarded to the platform.
+That way, new and existing users can be onboarded to the platform without needing to navigate to a different page.

----

-## Step 2 - Create a Blazorise Application.

-> To begin, scaffold a new Blazor WebAssembly project.
-[Click here](blog/how-to-create-a-blazorise-application-beginners-guide) for more information on how to setup [Blazor WASM](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) with [Blazorise components](docs/components).

 Blazorise components use semantic HTML elements and this gives meaning to both the browser and the developer.
-For SEO-intensive applications, semantic HTML is a better option than non-semantic elements such as div and p
+For SEO-intensive applications, semantic HTML is a better option than non-semantic elements such as `div` and `span`.

 ---

+### 1. Prerequisites

+To begin, scaffold a new Blazor WebAssembly project if you already don't have any.
+Follow our [How to create a Blazorise WASM application: A Beginner's Guide](blog/how-to-create-a-blazorise-application-beginners-guide) to learn how to setup [Blazor WASM](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) with [Blazorise components](docs/components).

-### Create A Sidebar Menu Item.
+### 2. Create A Sidebar Menu Item.

 To make sure your login page is accessible, you need to add a `<nav link>` to your sidebar menu.

-You can either create a new one from scratch by copy/pasting the snippet below into the **NavMenu.razor** file or edit any of the preexisting div-class elements.
+You can create a new one from scratch by copy/pasting the snippet below into the **NavMenu.razor** file or edit any of the preexisting div-class elements.
 The second option might affect other pages in the project.

 ```html
 <div class="nav-item px-4">